 Even if you are super health-conscious, busy schedules and the demands of modern life can make it hard to get all the nutrients you need from diet alone.

+Many people take a multivitamin to “be on the safe side” because they hear that the soil our food is grown in is no longer nutrient-dense or worry that their diet isn’t as healthy or diverse as it should be.
 The reality is that for most people, if your diet is varied and filled with a rainbow of fruits and vegetables, and you are healthy and absorbing nutrients well from your gastrointestinal tract, you probably don’t need the extra vitamins and minerals.

 The best way to find out is to see your physician and have a blood test to check your levels.
 At Parsley Health, we remove the guesswork by measuring many of these nutrients with in-depth blood tests.
 We then use this information to create a personalized plan for each member that uses lifestyle changes, supplements and medications when necessary to treat the root cause of their symptoms.